kinode-dao/kinode-book/src/apis/http_server.md

 This response is only required for HTTP requests.
 `WebSocketOpen`, `WebSocketPush`, and `WebSocketClose` requests do not require a response.
-If a process wants to send data over an open WebSocket connection, it should issue a `HttpServerAction::WebSocketPush` request with the appropriate `channel_id`.
+If a process is meant to send data over an open WebSocket connection, it must issue a `HttpServerAction::WebSocketPush` request with the appropriate `channel_id`.